 - Verbal Reasoning.
 Assesses ability to think logically about written information and arrive at a reasoned conclusion: 21 minutes, with 11 passages to read and 44 questions.

 - Quantitative reasoning.
 Assesses ability to solve numerical problems: 24 minutes, 9 tables, charts, graphs etc. as information and 36 questions.

 - Abstract reasoning.
 Assesses the ability to infer relationships from information by convergent and divergent thinking: 13 minutes and 55 questions.

 - Decision Analysis.
 Assesses ability to deal with various forms of information to infer relationships, make informed judgements, and decide on an appropriate response: 32 minutes, 1 scenario full of information and 28 questions (basic calculator provided)

-The test is taken at your local test centre, with each subtest in a multiple choice format.
-Past papers are not available but there are specimen questions on the UKCAT website.
-The UKCAT must be taken by applicants at the following universities:
+The test is taken at your local test centre, with each subtest in a multiple-choice format.
+Past papers are not available, but there are specimen questions on the UKCAT website.
+Applicants must take the UKCAT at the following universities:

 To learn more about the best Medicine courses in the UK, find details on the top ten ranking Medical Schools in the Guardian University Guide 2023 below:

-Yes, there are over seven scholarships available to study mbbs in the UK for Indian students.
-Popular scholarships include Imperial College London Faculty of Medicine scholarship and King’s College London Global Health & Social Medicine scholarship.
+Yes, there are over seven scholarships available to study MBBS in the UK for Indian students.
+Popular scholarships include the Imperial College London Faculty of Medicine scholarship and the King’s College London Global Health & Social Medicine scholarship.

 I sincerely thank SI-UK for getting me accepted to UCL.
 The MSc in Urban Development and Planning is extremely competitive, but the right guidance provided by SI-UK made my dream of studying at University College London a reality.
 The services were exceptional from beginning to end.